zwang-bioinformatics/SCW/README.md

 "./st2dh -i ../../example_data/gm12.hic -res 0.05 -len ../../example_data/human_list -np 40 -o out_g12_50kb";

-5. Two step GAE is similar to one step GAE version, but needs two GAE-imputed Hi-C file, one at 10 Mb resolution, the other is the target resolution.
+5. Two step GAE is similar to one step GAE version, but needs two GAE-imputed Hi-C files, one at 10 Mb resolution, and the other is the target resolution.

-"./stg -i ../../example_data/gm12.hic -res 1 -len ../../example_data/human_list -np 40 -imp0 ../../GAE_package/gm12_imp_10mb.hic -imp ../../GAE_package/gm12_imp_1mb.hic -o out_g12_1mb";# -imp0 is followed by the 10 mb GAE imputated Hi-C, -imp is followed by the target that same with -res followed resolution.
+"./stg -i ../../example_data/gm12.hic -res 1 -len ../../example_data/human_list -np 40 -imp0 ../../GAE_package/gm12_imp_10mb.hic -imp ../../GAE_package/gm12_imp_1mb.hic -o out_g12_1mb";

+Where "-imp0" is followed by the 10 mb GAE imputed Hi-C, "-imp" is followed by the target "-res" resolution.

 6. Visualization.

-The output from our tool is 3D coordinates like "1497.45 1502.96 1499.08 1_1 0-10000000", the first three columns are X Y Z coordinates, 1_1 is the chromosome, last column is the beads position.
-In the output file, the last 46 lines (this number depends on how many chromomoes in your hic file, could be 20, 23, 40, or 46)are the chromosome summary with the bead numbers at the target resolution, which shown as "1_1 230, 1_0 228, 2_1 242, 2_0 242 ...".
-We provide the tool for coverting the orignal 3D coords to pdb file.
+The output from our tool is 3D coordinates like:

+"1497.45 1502.96 1499.08 1_1 0-10000000";

+The first three columns are X, Y, and Z coordinates, "1_1" is the maternal chromosome 1 ("22_0" means the paternal chromosome 22), last column is the beads position.

+In the output file, the last 46 lines (this number depends on how many chromomoes in your hic file, could be 20, 23, 40, or 46) are the chromosome summary with the bead numbers at the target resolution, which shown as :

+"1_1 230
+ 1_0 228
+ 2_1 242
+ 2_0 242
+ ...";

+We provide the tool for converting the original 3D coordinates to pdb file.
 Before using it, you need to ignore the last chromosome order lines.
-We can simply use the following "head -n -46 out_g12_1mb > out_g12_temp"; then go to the example_data folder, using "perl convert_single.pl perl convert_single.pl ../two-step-SCW/two-step-2D-Gaussian/out_g12_temp g12.pdb"; to generate the pdb file for Pymol (not included, you should download it yourself) to visualize.
+We can simply use the following:

+"head -n -46 out_g12_1mb > out_g12_temp";

+Then go to the "example_data" folder, using:

+"perl convert_single.pl perl convert_single.pl ../two-step-SCW/two-step-2D-Gaussian/out_g12_temp g12.pdb";

+to generate the pdb file for Pymol (not included, you should download it yourself) to visualize.